ElliottBr/TransitApp/README.md

 0. Close the Xcode project if opened
 1. Open a terminal window, and $ cd into your project directory.
 2. Create a Podfile.
 This can be done by running $ pod init.
-3. Open the new Podfile (vi Podfile) and add the following dependencies (by pressing i):

-platform :ios, '8.0'
-use_frameworks!

-pod 'SwiftyJSON'
-pod 'GoogleMaps'
-pod 'Polyline', '~> 3.0'

-4. Press "esq", then ":wq" to write and quite.
-5. run pod with command $ pod install.
+3. run pod with command $ pod install.
-6. Now, go to the project directory and open App.xcworckspace and build
+4. Now, go to the project directory and open App.xcworckspace and build

 Comments on Ally and code challenge,